 What to do next if you think you might have ADHD: diagnosis & treatment

 To get the diagnosis process underway, you’ll need to see your GP first to get a referral.
-You can use the below questions as a starting point, as they are often used as an initial screener for ADHD.

 (1) a psychologist (including neuropsychologists)

-(2) a psychiatrist.
+(2) a psychiatrist

-I would strongly recommend the following at the outset:
+I would strongly recommend the following before you see your GP:

-(b) do your research about the psychologist or psychiatrist you would like a referral to - look online, check out reviews, google, join local ADHD facebook groups for recommendations.
+2. do your research about the psychologist or psychiatrist you would like a referral to - look online, check out reviews, google, join local ADHD facebook groups for recommendations.
 Your GP may know someone good, they may not, don’t leave it to chance.
 This is critical!

-After a consult for ADHD with a psychiatrist back in 2014, I was dismissed after 20 mins, told to read a book on meditation and charged $350.
-The next 8 years were full of struggle (and addiction) that could have in all likelihood at least partially been alleviated had that psychiatrist done his job properly.
+The next 8 years were full of struggle (and a descent into addiction) that could have likely at least partially been alleviated had that psychiatrist done his job properly.
 He’s still practising as an ‘ADHD specialist’.

+I regularly hear similar (or way worse) stories from clients.
+Do your homework!
 You’ve been ignored and dismissed for long enough.

 Your clinician will let you know before your first appointment if you need to bring anything.
 Your first appointment will usually involved discussing why you think you have ADHD, the impacts and some general questions.